-In C++, lambda expressions are convenient anonymous functions that can capture external variables and use them within their bodies.
+In C++, lambda expressions are a convenient way to create anonymous functions that can capture external variables and use them within their bodies.
 This makes lambdas a flexible programming tool.
-However, the lifetime of lambda expression parameters is an aspect that requires special attention, especially when capturing and passing parameters.
+However, the lifetime of parameters in a lambda expression is an aspect that requires careful attention, especially when capturing and passing parameters.

-The lifetime of lambda expression parameters is typically the same as that of other C++ functions.
-Function parameters exist during the function call and end when the function call completes.
-However, because lambda expressions may capture external variables, the lifetime of the parameters can also be affected by the capturing method.
+The lifetime of parameters in a lambda expression is typically the same as that of other C++ functions.
+Parameters exist while the function is being called, and their lifetime ends when the function call terminates.
+However, due to the possibility of lambdas capturing external variables, the parameter’s lifetime is also affected by how it’s captured.

 2.1 Capturing External Variables